Dowell-Lab/DAStk/README.md

 -----

+### Citation

 Please cite DAStk if you have used it in your research!
+*Tripodi, I.J.; Allen, M.A.; Dowell, R.D.
+Detecting Differential Transcription Factor Activity from ATAC-Seq Data.
+Molecules 2018, 23, 1136.*

-For any questions or bug reports, please use the Issue Tracker.
+For any questions or bug reports, please use the Issue Tracker or email us:

 *Ignacio Tripodi (ignacio.tripodi at colorado.edu)*